top of page

 • Sketch a rough timeline:

-• Every job, club, volunteer role, leadership role, research position, and shadowing experience
+- Include every job, club, volunteer role, leadership position, research experience, and shadowing opportunity.

-• No need to have a polished draft yet
+- No need for a polished draft yet.

 If You’re in MCAT or Gap-Year Mode

-• Set a realistic break goal (e.g., finish content review for two sections, or do one full-length + review)
+• Set a realistic break goal (e.g., finish content review for two sections or complete one full-length practice exam and review it).

 If you’re heading into or already in a gap year:

-• Think through basic logistics: finances, housing, and how much time you’ll have for application work
+• Consider basic logistics: finances, housing, and how much time you’ll have for application work.

 Step 4: Pick a Few High-Impact Mini-Tasks